AltropInc/alt/doc/script/Scopes.md

                                  // The output value is dropped if the valu is not transferred on exit

 ```

-## Object Scope.
-A name declared in a class body is local to an instance of this class.
-The name must be used with an instance (the enclosing object)
-of this class.
-It can be used (1) in classes enclosed by this class (nested classes); (2) in classes derived (subclasses) from this class;
-and (3) after the “.” operator applied to an instance of this class or of a derived class.
-When the name is used in cases of (1) and (2),
-the enclosing object is self.

-The value of the name in a object scope can never be transfered, i.e. the name in an object scope always owns its value.
-A name in a
-block scope can never grab the ownership of a name in a object scope.
-Names in object scope are reference counted and the object scope
-can only goes away when no other names referes to the value of any name in the object scope.

-## Class Scope.
-Names declared as class parameters or meta members are local to its class.
-The name must be used with the (enclosing) class.
-It can be used (1) in classes enclosed by this class (nested classes); (2) in classes derived (subclasses) from this class; and (3)
-after the “.” operator applied to an this class or a derived class.
-When the name is used in cases of (1) and (2), the enclosing class
-is selfclass.

 ## Scope Selector
 If a name decalred in an outer scope is obscured by the same name in an innder scope, it can be still used when it is qualified by the